HomeESA by StateESA Letter South Carolina

 How to Get an ESA Letter in South Carolina

 The process is straightforward: a free pre-screening, then a real consultation with a South Carolina-licensed mental health professional who decides whether an emotional support animal fits your needs.
-When it does, your signed, dated letter — complete with their South Carolina license information — typically arrives within a day or two.
+When it does, your signed, dated letter — complete with their South Carolina license information — typically delivered within 10–15 minutes.

 What Your South Carolina ESA Letter Includes